apitrace/apitrace/docs/FORMAT.markdown

 | 5 | support for call backtraces |

 Writing/editing old traces is not supported however.
-An older version of apitrace should be used in such circunstances.
+An older version of apitrace should be used in such circumstances.

 ## Basic types ##